The Washington Times: 1980s

-After a brief editorship under Smith Hempstone, Arnaud de Borchgrave (formerly of UPI and Newsweek) was executive editor from 1985 to 1991.
-Borchgrave was credited for encouraging energetic reporting by staff but was known to make unorthodox journalistic decisions.
+After a brief editorship under Smith Hempstone, Arnaud de Borchgrave, a former UPI and Newsweek reporter, became executive editor, serving from 1985 to 1991.
+Borchgrave was credited with encouraging energetic reporting by staff but was known to make unorthodox journalistic decisions.
 During his tenure, The Washington Times mounted a fundraising drive for Contra rebels in Nicaragua and offered rewards for information leading to the arrest of Nazi war criminals.

-In 1985 News World started publishing a weekly news magazine called Insight on the News (also called just Insight) as a companion to The Washington Times.
+From 1985 to 2008, News World published a weekly news magazine called Insight on the News, also called just Insight, as a companion to The Washington Times.
 Insight's reporting sometimes resulted in journalistic controversy.